Zhang Ruimin: Early years

 In 1984, Zhang was appointed general manager of the Qingdao Refrigerator Plant, predecessor of Haier Group, a company that was insolvent and going bankrupt.

-In 1985, in order to raise employees’ awareness about quality and increase their support of the brand-building strategy, Zhang Ruimin took the lead in smashing 76 defective refrigerators.
+In 1985, in order to raise employees' awareness about quality and increase their support of the brand-building strategy, Zhang Ruimin took the lead in smashing 76 defective refrigerators.
 It was a watermark event that pushed Haier to become a household name.

 Early in his tenure as general manager, Zhang traveled to Germany to visit the company's German partner, from whom they were purchasing technology and know-how.
 He quickly realized that the company had a serious problem in terms of reputation and quality; it also reflected poorly upon his country.
 To ingrain the concept of quality into his workers, Zhang decided to conduct a demonstration with some of the factory's product.

-The next year, its refrigerators sold well in major domestic markets such as Jitender DSC-1 Delhi and Shelender.
+The next year, its refrigerators sold well in major domestic markets such as Beijing and Tianjin, according to the state-run People's Daily.
 Zhang also instituted many reforms that were completely novel to the state-run Chinese economy at the time.
 To encourage productivity, Zhang tied employee pay scales to sales of the products which they produced.
 He also instituted a practice whereby a mistake by an employee would require that employee to stand before his co-workers to explain his error.
 Another new concept that Zhang introduced was customer feedback.
 After noticing that sales were poor in Sichuan province, he discovered the reason to be that villagers would use the machines to wash sweet potatoes, clogging the drains in the washers.
 In response, Zhang had his company redesign the product to wash produce in addition to clothing.